boygao1992/ADTplayground/purescript-record-format_purescript-kushiyaki_experiment/README.md

     - define proxy similar to `SProxy` to project it into `Type`

 - `class`, type class
+  - single-argument type class
+    - grouping a set of types through Union/Sum/Coproduct
+      - closed polymorphism
+  - multi-argument type class, grouping a set of (Sum) types through Product
+    - without functional dependency
+      - Cartesian product of multiple sets
+    - functional dependency
+      - enforce functional constraint on relationship between two sets
+        - an element in the input set can only be uniquely mapped to an element in the output set
+      - multi-argument function dependencies are allowed

 # Record.Format (purescript-record-format)
 With type-level programming arsenal, no compiler support for template literal is needed.